digilias/embedded-rust-workshop/workshop.md

 ## Sessions

-Each session is separated by a 15 minute break (except the lunch break of ~1 hour).
+Each session is separated by a short break (except the lunch break).
 We go through the sessions in order, so we cover as much as possible the first day, and continue on the second day.

-Covering all of the topics might be too ambitious, but we can speed up or skip some sessions depending on participant feedback.
+Covering all of the topics might be too ambitious, but we can speed up or skip some sessions depending on feedback underway.

 ## Session 1: Foundation (Before workshop)